AM311/Cybersecurity_Report/home.md

 	Using the option `-r disk:share=~/Desktop/share` we can share the folder `share` between the Kali Linux machine and the remote DNS/File Server, so we are able to easily move documents between the two devices.

- 6. **Generation of a payload for starting a reverse shell and injection** In a different shell window, we now proceed with the generation of an exploit through which we will try to inject a reverse shell client to the computers of the organization.
+ 6. **Generation of a payload for starting a reverse shell and injection:**
+	In a different shell window, we now proceed with the generation of an exploit through which we will try to inject a reverse shell client to the computers of the organization.
 	We will use **`meterpreter`** as reverse shell; for doing so, we run the following command on the Kali Linux machine to generate a payload that launches the reverse shell client: